ray33ee/EZregex/readme.md

 - Then, to the right of this (side by side) we have the output window which contains two tabs:
 	- THe output of the console (any errors, warnings from the compiler plus the results of any tests)
 		- The Console output should have a button to clear output
-	- The output of the regex when applied to the scratch portion of the source code
+	- A scratch pad that can be used to test which sequences the regex will and wont match, and any named captures
 	- The regex itself, with the option to choose the flavor
 - On the top of the page we have the tool bar, which contains the run, build, test and scratch buttons as well as buttons for saving/loading to disk and copying URL.
 	- Build: Converts code into a regex and displays output to console